Achieving Distributed MIMO Performance with Repeater-Assisted Cellular Massive MIMO: Envisioning repeater-assisted massive MIMO

-The signal received at either the base station or the user side will be a superposition of signals that travel via a direct path, including \ac{LoS} and/or multipath reflections, and signals that go via repeater(s).
-This means that the channels between a user and the base station can be a result of one or several of the following components: 1) the direct path between the user and base station, 2) paths between a user and a repeater, 3) paths between a repeater and a scatterer, 4) paths between repeaters, 5) paths between a repeater and the base station, and 6) paths between a scatterer and the base station.
-As this is only a concatenation of \ac{LTI} systems, the result will also be an \ac{LTI} system.
-Its response is (in principle) the same in uplink and downlink, which enables reciprocity-based multiuser beamforming.
-In general, repeaters should act as any other channel scatterer, but with higher gain.
-The repeaters will naturally also introduce a delay, i.e. a frequency-dependent phase shift, which is typically not a problem as it effectively is comparable to the frequency response of a far-away scatterer.
+The signal received at the base station or the terminal will be a superposition of signals traveling via direct paths, including \ac{LoS} and/or multipath reflections, and signals going via repeater(s).
+This means that the channels between a terminal and the base station is a result of several components: 1) the direct path between the terminal and base station, 2) paths between a terminal and a repeater, 3) paths between a repeater and a scatterer, 4) paths between repeaters, 5) paths between a repeater and the base station, and 6) paths between a scatterer and the base station.
+As this is only concatenations of \ac{LTI} systems, the result is also an \ac{LTI} system.
+Its response is (in principle) the same in uplink and downlink, enabling reciprocity-based multi-user beamforming.
+Repeaters should act as active scatterers in the environment, i.e. similar to ordinary channel scatterers, but with higher gain.
+The repeaters will naturally introduce a delay, i.e. a frequency-dependent phase shift, which is typically not a problem as it is comparable to the frequency response of a far-away scatterer.